Small Smart TVs for a Smart Kitchen

 Wiring and Connectivity

 When installing a TV in the kitchen, managing wires and ensuring a stable internet connection are key considerations.
 Kitchens often have limited electrical outlets, so you may need to use a power strip or install additional outlets.
-Ensure that the power cable is safely tucked away to avoid any risk of water damage or tripping hazards.

 For a neat and organized look, consider using cable management solutions, such as cable clips or raceways, to keep wires hidden.
 If you’re wall-mounting the TV, running the wires through the wall can provide a cleaner appearance.